benbspiceworks/desktop-app/README.md

 Pull the encrypted key value from `configuration.name="remote_agent_key"` in /db/spiceworks_prod.db, after you've spun up an app and set the authorization key manually in the Inventory web UI.
 If you enter `spiceworks` to set the key in the Inventory web UI, your encrypted key will look something like `Tvbum4Xqk/cxxx/kTxxxxJAuSr8=`.
 You can also use the example command as is, and reset the key using the Inventory web UI later.

 ## View images

+Outputs a list of all container builds created on your host.

 `docker images`

 ## Run the new image in a container

+Using `-dit` the container is launched in the background with interactive mode enabled, which means we can "attach" to the container's console, depending on its `ENTRYPOINT`.

+The `hostname` param allows us to set a DNS hostname that the other local containers can reference.

+The second command allows you to run another Desktop app side by side with the first.
+In both containers Windows is running Spiceworks on ports 80/443, but you can access the second container from your host OS using ports 9675/9676.
+For container ↔ container communication, you differentiate based on hostname.
+So when setting up remote collector configuration both app instances are on ports 80/443, and use different hostnames.

-`docker run -dit -p 80:80/tcp -p 443:443/tcp --name desktopapp --hostname desktopapp benbspiceworks/desktop-app-core `
+`docker run -dit -p 80:80/tcp -p 443:443/tcp --name desktopapp --hostname desktopapp benbspiceworks/desktop-app-core`

+`docker run -dit -p 9675:80/tcp -p 9676:443/tcp --name desktopapp2 --hostname desktopapp2 benbspiceworks/desktop-app-b2`

 The container is launched in the background with interactive mode enabled, which means we can "attach" to the container's console.